ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note that the considerations in {{sec-cons-communication}} about dealing with replayed messages still hold, even in case the KDC rekeys the group upon every single joining of a new group member.
 However, if the KDC has renewed the group keying material upon a group member's joining, and the time interval between the end of the rekeying process and that member's joining is sufficiently small, then that group member is also on the safe side, since it would not accept replayed messages protected with the old group keying material previous to its joining.

+Once a joining node has obtained the new, latest keying material through a Join Response from the KDC (see {{ssec-key-distribution-exchange}}), the joining node becomes able to read any message that was exchanged in the group and protected with that keying material.
+This is the case if the KDC provides the current group members with the new, latest keying material before completing the joining procedure.
+However, the joining node is not able to read messages exchanged in the group and protected with keying material older than the one provided in the Join Response, i.e., having a strictly lower version number NUM.

+A node that has left the group should not expect any of its outgoing messages to be successfully processed, if received by other nodes in the group after its leaving, due to a possible group rekeying occurred before the message reception.

 The KDC may enforce a rekeying policy that takes into account the overall time required to rekey the group, as well as the expected rate of changes in the group membership.
 That is, the KDC may not rekey the group at each and every group membership change, for instance if members' joining and leaving occur frequently and performing a group rekeying takes too long.
 Instead, the KDC might rekey the group after a minimum number of group members have joined or left within a given time interval, or after a maximum amount of time since the last group rekeying was completed, or yet during predictable network inactivity periods.

 However, this would result in the KDC not constantly preserving backward and forward security in the group.
 That is: